cert-manager/website/content/docs/trust/trust-manager/README.md

           fruit: apple
       key: "ca.crt"

+  # And another Secret source, but this time instead of specifying a key from the Secret data,
+  # including all certificates from every key
+  - secret:
+      name: "my-regional-cas"
+      includeAllKeys: true

   # A ConfigMap in the "trust" namespace; see "Trust Namespace" below for further details
   - configMap:
       name: "my-org.net"